shamsbayzid/mimic-cdm/README.md

 ## Mapping
 Here we list the MIMIC II source tables that we have used to generate OMOP CDM v.5 target tables.

-| Target Table     | MIMIC II Source Tables
+| OMOP CDM Target Table     | MIMIC II Source Tables
 | --------|---------
 | person  | d_patients
 | death | d_patients